 The Northwest Mountain School Guide Staff

-In addition to John Race and Olivia Cussen, the Northwest Mountain School utilizes a variety of other guides.
+In addition to John & Olivia Race, the Northwest Mountain School utilizes a variety of other guides.
 These local climbers are selected for their climbing skills, their ability to provide a professionally run program, and personalities that make any day of climbing or skiing enjoyable.
 The basic requirements for employment include a minimum of a Wilderness First Responder (WFR) certification and a CPR certification.
-While American Mountain Guides Association (AMGA) training and certification is not required for work with Leavenworth Rock Guides or Northwest Mountain School, it is preferred.
+While American Mountain Guides Association (AMGA) certification is not required for work with Leavenworth Rock Guides or Northwest Mountain School, it is preferred.
 As the US is not yet a credential based system (i.e. where guides are required to be certified) it is expected that individuals will do some guiding prior to obtaining their certification and we are happy to provide a venue for these excellent guides to work toward AMGA certification.

 AMGA Certified Rock Guide